Health Requirements for Visa Approval

 Understanding China Visa Types

-Before we delve into the specific health requirements, it’s essential to understand the various types of visas available for entry into China.
+Before diving into the health requirements, it’s essential to identify the type of visa you need.

 1. Tourist Visa (L Visa): For short-term leisure travel.